San Diego Child Support Lawyers Fighting for You & Your Children

 The formula for calculating child support payments also considers a factor called timeshare, which is the amount of time each parent spends with the child.
 As a general guideline, the parent with a higher income and spending less time with the child may likely be ordered to pay child support.
 Still, each case is different, and courts can sometimes order a different amount than what is determined by the guidelines.

-What Do Child Support Payments Cover?
+What Child Support Payments Cover in San Diego

 Child support payments typically cover the child’s basic needs and ordinary living expenses, such as food, clothing, education, transportation, and other basic necessities.
 It is important to understand that child support payments do not cover certain expenses such as childcare costs, traveling to and from the noncustodial parent’s residence, and any healthcare costs not covered by insurance.